Lee Sin Build Guide by Fruity28

 Never sit in Rumbles ultimate The Equalizer, it can turn the tide of a fight easily.

 Warn your team when he reaches level 6.
 He will start looking for people to use his ultimate, Stand United on.
 If he does use his ultimate in lane try to help your team by Dragon's Rageing it to stop him from teleporting.
 It will not stop the shield however though.
+If he does teleport try to push as much as you can.

 Be careful of his taunt, Shadow Dash, its extremely strong for when a jungle is ganking you.